I just finished a 29 gifts project (I’m extending it into 360 days of giving).

 Giving awakens gratitude

-I notice that the more gifts I give, the more abundant I feel and the more gratitude I feel.
+The more gifts I give, the more abundant and grateful I feel.

 The more she started writing the things she was grateful for and appreciating everything she received and giving back to others, the more content she felt.